DylanKossoy/Calculator/README.md

 This project is just a little practice for my html, css, javascript skills.
+Also helped me practice designing and code structure a bit.